-Item E1
+Item F5

-Public Hearing on Changes to the Grand Island Zoning Ordinance and Zoning Map to Add Gateway Protection Corridor Overlay District
+#8883 - Changes to the Grand Island Zoning Ordinance and Zoning Map to Add Gateway Protection Corridor Overlay District

-Amendment to the Grand Island Zoning Ordinance and Official Zoning Map to add language for a Gateway protection Corridor Overlay District, and define this corridor on the Official Zoning Map.
-The Regional Planning Commission at their regular meeting of December 3, 2003 voted to approve the amendments to the Zoning Map and Zoning Ordinance.
-It is appropriate to solicit public comment.
-The action item is contained under Ordinances.
+This item relates to the aforementioned Public Hearing.
+Amendments to the Grand Island Zoning Ordinance and official Zoning Map to add language for a Gateway Protection Corridor Overlay District.
+The Regional Planning Commission, at their meeting of December 3, 2003 voted to approve the amendments.
+Approval is recommended.